Healthy Sweet Tea Recipe

 I have learned that one thing that all southern boys love is sweet tea.
 And southern boys demand it SWEET.
 My wonderful brother-in-law Scott, is from Huntington, West Virginia.
 Scott has been vocal that sweet tea in the Seattle area is neither sweet enough, or “tea-y” enough.

-- We prefer to use honey and add it while the water is still hot enough to allow the honey to incorporate.
-You should not try to add honey to cold iced tea.
+Ok, you got me, it’s honey.
+Traditional sweet tea recipes call for sugar.
+Lots and lots of sugar.
+We prefer to use honey and add it while the water is still hot enough to allow the honey to incorporate but not so hot that it kills the awesome beneficial properties.

 How to Make Healthy Sweet Tea – Step by Step

-- Add tea bags, cover the pan, remove from heat, and let steep for 15 minutes.
+- Add tea bag(s) and baking soda, and cover the pan.
+Remove from heat, and let steep for 15 minutes.

-- If you would like to serve immediately, replace with 2 cups of cold water and 2 cups of ice.
+- Remove tea bags, pour into a pitcher, add the honey and stir.
+Add 4 cups of cold water and place in the fridge.
+Pro tip: if you would like to serve immediately, add 2 cups of cold water and 2 cups of ice.

-Our preferred way of enjoying this healthy sweet tea is 3/4 tea, and 1/4 lemonade – ‘Palmer style!
-Regardless of the tea and honey you use, you’re looking at about $1 per pitcher.
-Compare that to a 12 oz bottle of tea at the store, and you’re saving a bundle.
+- Our preferred way of enjoying this healthy sweet tea is 3/4 tea, and 1/4 lemonade – ‘Palmer style!

-I won’t even compare it to “real” sweet tea in terms of sugar consumption.
+I won’t even compare this Healthy Sweet Tea Recipe to “real” sweet tea in terms of sugar consumption.
 But, let’s just say this version won’t give you the crazy energy rush that would allow you to tie a rope around your waist and tow your car home.